Hubbsy/hangar-public/README.md

-# Project Title
+# The Hangar
-One Paragraph of project description goes here
+Logbook landing page that serves as a flight record for new pilot's.
+Also renders real time weather information for the user's desired location as well as flight totals and other relevant flight information.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
+You may also visit:

+hubbsy-mvp.herokuapp.com

+To see a deployed version of the app.

 ## Prerequisites
 What things you need to install the software and how to install them